First published on 9 May 2019 on the Turkish Law Blog.

 2. UNCITRAL Working Group III

 WGIII has already identified a number of concerns where reform would be desirable within the confines of its mandate.
 Some of these concerns are (a) independence and impartiality of arbitrators, (b) the costs in ISDS and security for costs, and (c) third-party funding.
-During its fourth and (at the time of writing) latest meeting on ISDS, which took place between 1 and 5 April 2019 in New York, third-party funding, in particular, was discussed extensively.
+During its fourth and (at the time of writing) latest meeting on ISDS, which took place between 1 and 5 April 2019 in New York, third party funding in particular was discussed extensively.
 Countries further identified other topics of interest.
 Among these further identified concerns during this session were means other than arbitration to settle disputes (such as mediation), exhaustion of local remedies, third-party participation, counterclaims by states, as well as the risk of regulatory chill (the situation in which a state refrains from regulating or acting for public interest in order not to face an ISDS claim).
+Among these further identified concerns during this session were (a) means other than arbitration to settle disputes, (b) exhaustion of local remedies, (c) third-party participation, (d) inconsistent and incorrect awards, (e) the issue of counterclaims by states, as well as (f) the risk of regulatory chill (the situation in which a state refrains from regulating or acting for public interest in order not to face an ISDS claim).

 Poulsen, Lauge “Bounded Rationality and Economic Diplomacy: The Politics of Investment Treaties in Developing Countries” (CUP, 2015)